🆕 Are hidden website trackers putting your brand at risk? Find out now! 🔎

 Book a 30 min Demo

-Whenever you visit a website, you will likely see a pop-up or website cookie notice notifying you that the site collects cookies.
-Internet cookies are unique texts that a website sends to a browser.
-Websites use cookies to remember users and help customize their browsing experience.
+Whenever you visit a website, you will likely see a pop-up or website cookie notice notifying you that the site collects cookies (Internet cookies are unique texts that a website sends to a browser.
+Websites use cookies to remember users and help customize their browsing experience).

-That pop-up has a name; it is a cookie banner.
+That specific pop-up has a name; it is a cookie banner.
 They offer users the option to consent or decline to grant permission for the site to use their information for future communication purposes.

 Cookie banners are a requirement by data protection regulators.
 An example is the General Data Protection Regulation (GDPR) that sets standards in the European Union.
 The ePrivacy Directive, commonly called the Cookie Law, mandates website owners to display clear banners, maintain a cookie policy, and avoid distributing cookies without the user's approval.